 Penn Commercial has an independent Program Advisory Committee (PAC) for each occupational program.
 The purpose of the PAC is to review the established curricula of the program, instructional-related program materials, equipment and facilities, and student achievement outcomes as a means to provide the school with an external review of its programs.
-At least two regularly schedules meeting are conducted annually.
+At least one meeting is conducted annually.
 Information and recommendations received from the Program Advisory Committee members is extremely beneficial to the educational operations at Penn Commercial Business/Technical School.